Janosch-Gehring/nlu-annotations/big_eval_ending_task/resources/intro_text.md

 You will see a short text in which one sentence is written in bold.
 That sentence contains a word that can typically take on multiple different meanings, depending on the context.
 One of those meanings is shown to you.

-**Your task is simple: Annotate how plausible a meaning of a word is in the context of the short text using one of five labels:**
+**Your task is simple: Annotate how plausible a meaning of a word is in the context of the short text using one of five scores:**

-* **Inconceivable**: The displayed meaning is not plausible at all given the context.
+* **1**: The displayed meaning is not plausible at all given the context.
-* **Very Implausible**: The displayed meaning is theoretically conceivable, but less plausible than other meanings.
+* **2**: The displayed meaning is theoretically conceivable, but less plausible than other meanings.
-* **Unclear**: The displayed meaning represents one of multiple, similarly plausible interpretations.
+* **3**: The displayed meaning represents one of multiple, similarly plausible interpretations.
-* **Very Plausible**: The displayed meaning represents the most plausible interpretation; other meanings may still be conceivable.
+* **4**: The displayed meaning represents the most plausible interpretation; other meanings may still be conceivable.
-* **Certain**: The displayed meaning is the only plausible meaning given the context.
+* **5**: The displayed meaning is the only plausible meaning given the context.

 See below for examples.